wasifzaman182/-Pattern-Oriented-Software-Architecture/README.md

       4) Deferring which algorithm to use until runtime makes the calling code more flexible and reusable.

 #### Strategy and open/closed principle
-    1) The behaviors of a class should not be inherited.
+    1) The behaviours of a class should not be inherited.
     2) Instead they should be encapsulated using interfaces.
     3) This is compatible with the open/closed principle (OCP), which proposes that classes should be open for extension but closed for modification.
 ## Question 1, What happens when a system has an explosion of Strategy objects?
 Is there some way to better manage these strategies?
- #### 1 Use a Hierarchy:
+ ##### 1 Use a Hierarchy:
           Organize related strategies into a hierarchy.
 This can help reduce the number of distinct classes and create a more structured organization.
-Common behaviors can be placed in higher-level strategy classes, while specific variations can be implemented in subclasses.
+Common behaviours can be placed in higher-level strategy classes, while specific variations can be implemented in subclasses.

 ##### 2 Group Strategies with Composite Pattern:
-          Apply the Composite Pattern to group related strategies.
+          Apply the Composite Pattern to group-related strategies.
 This allows you to treat individual strategies and composite groups of strategies uniformly.
 Clients can work with both individual strategies and compositions of                    strategies.

 ##### 3 Parameterize Strategies:
      Consider parameterizing strategies to make them more flexible.
-Instead of creating a new class for each variation, you can have a single strategy class with parameters that determine its behavior.
+Instead of creating a new class for each variation, you can have a single strategy class with parameters that determine its behaviour.
 This can reduce the number of distinct classes.

 ##### 4 Use Reflection or Configuration:
      Use reflection or configuration files to dynamically load and instantiate strategy classes.
 This allows you to add new strategies without modifying the code.
 However, be cautious with this approach, as it might sacrifice type safety.

-#### 5 Apply Design Patterns:
+##### 5 Apply Design Patterns:
      Explore other design patterns that may help manage a large number of classes.
 For example, the Factory Method pattern can be used to encapsulate the instantiation of strategy objects.
 The Abstract Factory pattern can provide an interface for creating families of related or dependent strategies.